 If major plagiarism is brought to light after a manuscript has been published, the journal will proceed to conduct a preliminary investigation.
 The journal reserves the right to formally retract such manuscripts and publish statements to reference material as plagiarism.

-All records are being archived.
+All records are archived.

-Licencing and Publishing
+Licensing and Publishing

 In consideration for the publication of your article by Unisa Press, you hereby agree to grant to Unisa Press an irrevocable nonexclusive licence to publish in print and electronic format, and further sublicense the article, for the full legal term of copyright and any renewals thereof in all languages throughout the world in all formats, and through any medium of communication.